 What Are Maintenance Services Required for These Fixtures?

 The commercial property owner must review the exit signs to determine if they are working correctly.
 They should conduct tests to ensure that they won’t fail during an emergency.
 The owner should have them tested for electrical shorts and hazards that could prevent them from remaining illuminated.
 They should also repair any damage that could occur due to uncontrollable circumstances.
 They need to hire an electrical contractor to test the lights properly.
 Contact FCF Fire and Electrical for a free quote to carry out this work.

 Photoluminescent technology allows the exit lights to remain illuminated without the use of power.
 They could prove more useful for some commercial businesses.
 They reduce the cost of maintaining fire safety standards inside the property.
 They could prove more useful in emergency circumstances as they won’t shut down with the electricity.
 Occupants of the building could escape a fire more effectively with these installations.

 Are There Additional Spaces Where Signs are Needed?

 The owner must install the signs in enclosed stairways and passageways.
 They need exit signs around exterior stairways that enable patrons how to leave the building quickly.
 They also need signs around balconies in which an immediate exit isn’t possible.
 The signs show patrons how to reach the exterior spaces if a fire occurs.
-They should be placed around any door that leads to the exterior of the property.
+They should be placed on any door that leads to the exterior of the property.
 They are needed in these areas especially if there aren’t any other informative signs directing patrons in these areas.

 Exit Lights are required in all commercial buildings that are considered class 6 properties.
-The owner must include at least one sign for a on-story building that is less than one hundred meters square.
+The owner must include at least one sign for a one-story building that is less than one hundred meters square.
 They need additional signs if the property has multiple floors or exceeds the standard dimensions.
 Commercial property owners who need assistance in becoming fire safety compliant should contact FCF Fire and Electrical today.